A Traditional Nonprofit Is Not the Only Way to Make Social Change

 The advantages may be that these organizations do good yet enjoy the benefits of a for-profit.
 They provide a higher level of social goals.
 They may be able to receive foundation grants, and they can use their social orientation to enhance their marketing.

-Disadvantages may be that control is diffuse; the social overlay could be legally challenged; it may be difficult to find investors, and it is harder to dissolve than an ordinary for-profit business.
+Disadvantages may be that control is diffuse; the social overlay could be legally challenged; it may be challenging to find investors, and it is harder to dissolve than an ordinary for-profit business.

 Examples of these business types include: